lj-ditrapani/production-simulator/README.md

 TODO:
 ------------------------------------------------------------------------
-- Split WIP & Produced into separate tables on Summary page
-    - Correct names (WIP vs Produced tables)
-    - Use R1 R2 ... as column headings for all 4 tables
 - Add second data model for rounds 3 & 4 for:
   "Capacity of S1 matches number produced at last station".
 - Config --- add drop down: